fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 <div>loading data...</div>
 ```

-However, the HTTP request is completed so quickly that even the most astute will not be able to see the text.
+However, the HTTP request is completed so quickly that not even Max Verstappen would be able to see the text.
 When the request is completed, the component is rendered again.
 The query is in the state <i>success</i> on the second rendering, and the field <i>data</i> of the query object contains the data returned by the request, i.e. the list of notes that is rendered on the screen.

 So the application retrieves data from the server and renders it on the screen without using the React hooks <i>useState</i> and <i>useEffect</i> used in chapters 2-5 at all.
 The data on the server is now entirely under the administration of the React Query library, and the application does not need the state defined with React's <i>useState</i> hook at all!